What impact does workplace bullying have on your business?

 WorkSafe Australia reports 37% of Australian workers have being sworn or yelled at – quite unbelievable that almost half of us have been bullied at some stage of our working life.
 While such prevalence is an uncomfortable reality, there are important insights in each story which can be a powerful educational tool.

-A few weeks ago, a bullying victim (who I will refer to as Sarah) opened up to me about her experience.
+A bullying victim (who I will refer to as Sarah) recently opened up to me about her experience.
 I will share some of these insights with you in this post.

-For Sarah and fellow workmates, every morning, they would present to the General Manager their working objectives for the day, in what they refer to as “The Circle of Doom”.
+For Sarah and fellow workmates, every morning, they would present to the General Manager their working objectives for the day.
 Commonly, task overviews were dealt harsh and derogatory responses, leaving staff feeling very uncomfortable.

 “What else will you be working on!?”